pitmonticone/uniformal.github.io/doc/language/inductive.md

 ### Declaraing an inductive type

-The structural feature **inductive** for inductive types can be used to elaborate to define (mutally) inductive types.
+The structural feature **inductive** for inductive types can be used to elaborate to define (mutually) inductive types.
 A derived declaration for this features consists of:

 * A name of the derived declaration
 * A list of parameters of the derived declaration (similar to theory parameters)